tsatse/bedrock/README.md

 If it is an Array, every element must be of the following form :

     {
-        target: <on which file to apply the transformation>, // can be templated
+        target: <on which file to apply the transformation>, // required. can be templated
         transformation: {':<action name>': <action parameters>}
     }